 hypre objects can usually be declared as in the table because integer8 usually corresponds to the length of a pointer.
-However, there may be some machines where this is not the case (although we are not aware of any at this time).
+However, there may be some machines where this is not the case.
 On such machines, the Fortran type for a hypre object should be an integer of the appropriate length.

-This simple example illustrates the above information: C prototype:
+This simple example illustrates the above information: